advancedresearch/the_century_of_satire/the-ouroboros-hypothesis.md

 - As a literary character

-For example in modern times, when studying the origin of Santa Claus, it is very bad scholarship to mix the historial person Nicholas of Myra with the character Santa Claus based on this person.
+For example in modern times, when studying the origin of Santa Claus, it is very bad scholarship to mix the historical person Nicholas of Myra with the character Santa Claus based on this person.

 Why?
 Because Santa Claus in a cultural literature context has very little in common with Nicholas of Myra.